ceshine/ceshine-hugo/content/post/20201222-pytorch-lightning-grad-accu/index.md

     return {'loss': loss}
 ```

-Now the logging will work properly when you are training on a single GPU
+Now the logging will adequately work when you are training on a single GPU.

 ## Attempt #4 (EMA)

-So far we're logging only samples of the training losses.
-The sampled losses have higher variance and less reliability.
+So far, we’re logging only samples of the training losses.
+The sampled losses have higher variances and less reliability.
 A better way to do this is to log the smoothed version of the training losses.
 For example, we can use exponential moving averages:

 ```python
 class EMATracker: